Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 Pro Tip: Always schedule your meetings with boutiques in advance.
 In retail, the customer always comes first, so cold calls and drop-ins are a bad idea.

-5. Spread the Word
+8. Spread the Word

 If you’ve made it this far, you know your brand inside and out, all of your legal business details and business plan are in place, you have a manufacturing partner producing your garments, and a plan for selling them.

 A great way to get started is to compile a list of local fashion editors and media outlets (radio, television and online blogs).
-When you are ready to launch you can notify these resources via press release.
+When you are ready to launch your clothing brand or your clothing line, you can notify these resources via press release.

 If you’re just starting out, you might be tempted take these yourself.
 But, blurry or poorly lit photos can actually work against you.
 So, if you can afford it, hire a professional photographer to ensure great results.